 *A taxpayer can only claim one of these credits for the same student in the same year.

 If you pay qualified education expenses for more than one student in the same year, you can choose to claim credits on a per-student, per-year basis.
-This means that, for example, you can claim the American Opportunity Credit for one student and the Lifetime Learning Credit for another student in the same year.
+This means that, for example, you can claim the American Opportunity Tax Credit for one student and the Lifetime Learning Credit for another student in the same year.

 Student Loan Interest Deduction

 Generally, personal interest you pay, other than certain mortgage interest, is not deductible on your tax return.
-However, you may qualify for the student loan interest deduction if your Modified Adjusted Gross Income (MAGI) is less than $80,000 ($160,000 if filing a joint return), there is a special deduction allowed for paying interest on a student loan (also known as an education loan) used for higher education within the tax year.
+However, you may qualify for the student loan interest deduction if your Modified Adjusted Gross Income (MAGI) is less than $80,000 ($160,000 if married filing a joint return) and you have paid interest on a student loan used for higher education within the tax year.
 The deduction includes both required and voluntary interest payments.

-For most taxpayers, MAGI is the adjusted gross income as figured on their federal income tax return before subtracting any deduction for student loan interest.
+For most taxpayers, MAGI is the Adjusted Gross Income (AGI) as figured on their federal income tax return before subtracting any deduction for student loan interest.
 This deduction can reduce the amount of your income subject to tax by up to $2,500.
 The deduction is claimed as an adjustment to income which means you may claim it even if you do not itemize deductions on Schedule A (Form 1040).

 For general information, visit the Internal Revenue Service or National Association of Student Financial Aid Administrators (NASFAA).